 A work environment where employees are engaged in their work is a work environment where employees are productive.
-Unengaged employees are the biggest factor in decreased productivity.
+Unengaged employees are the most significant factor in decreased productivity.
 The best way to prevent all of your employees from burning out is to be flexible with them in several ways.

 Offer Flexible Hours

 You can offer your employees flexible hours to help keep them engaged.
-Even if doing so isn’t something you can just allow with the snap of a finger, it is something that you can work on gradually.
-For example, you can schedule days where your employees can work from home and send them away with some good tips on how to remain productive in the home office.
+Even if doing so isn’t something you can allow with the snap of a finger, it is something that you can work on gradually.
+For example, you can schedule days where your employees can work from home and send them away with some good tips on remaining productive in the home office.

 Allow Employees to Work on Their Projects

-If you can allow your employees to work on their own projects while on the job, then you’re opening the door for many possibilities.
-This makes employees more willing to stay productive while at work if they can work on their own projects as well.
-You never know what employees might come up with during their own projects and how it might add value to your company.
+Suppose you can allow your employees to work on their own projects while on the job, then you’re opening the door for many possibilities.
+This makes employees more willing to stay productive while at work if they can work on their projects.
+You never know what employees might come up with during their projects and how it might add value to your company.

 Give Employees Your Respect

 If you show your employees respect, they’ll respect you in return.
-And the final result of this is an increase in productivity because your employees are working for someone who they feel is respecting them.
-To show this, be sure to value them and not just their work.
+And the final result of this is an increase in productivity because your employees are working for someone they feel is respecting them.
+Be sure to value them and not just their work to show this.

 4. Provide an Efficient Work Space

-It’s important that the work environment is one that supports hard work, focus, and company culture.
+The work environment must support hard work, focus, and company culture.
 Sure, you want the work environment to be relaxed, fun, and welcoming, but you also need enough dedicated space for focusing.